Mopinion-com/mopinion-sdk-ios-swiftpm/README.md

 3. In Xcode 14, from the menu, select `File -> Add Packages…`.
 The Swift Package Collections panel appears.
 4. In the search field of the panel, enter `https://github.com/mopinion-com/mopinion-sdk-ios-swiftpm` and press enter.
+5. TODO optie: From the drop-down button `Dependency Rule` , choose `Branch` and in the version field enter `dev` (default is main).
-5. TODO: From the drop-down button `Dependency Rule` , choose `Exact Version` and in the version field enter `0.5.2-swiftpm`.
+6. TODO optie: From the drop-down button `Dependency Rule` , choose `Exact Version` and in the version field enter `1.0.0-beta-19`.
+7. TODO optie: From the drop-down button `Dependency Rule` , choose `Up to Next Major Version` and in the version field enter `1.0.0-beta-19`.
+8. TODO optie: From the drop-down button `Dependency Rule` , choose `Up to Next Minor Version` and in the version field enter `1.0.0-beta-19`.
-6. Click the button `Add Package`.
+9. Click the button `Add Package`.
 A package product selection panel appears.
-7. Choose `MopinionSDK` and click the button `Add Package`.
+10. Choose `MopinionSDK` and click the button `Add Package`.

 <br>